altancode/apex/README.md

   * Without Apex, Kodi displays its menu and the color intensity is all wrong for close to 20 seconds and then changes
   * With Apex, Kodi displays its menu and the HDR mode turns off almost immediately

-Note: There are lots of variables that impact the behavior described above, but the above is representative of what I see
+Note: There are lots of variables that impact the behavior described above, but the above is representative of what I see.
+The non-Apex cases assume an HDFury "delay" setting of 20 seconds.